The 7 Best Cappuccino Cups

 - Too big?

 Best suited for: A clear cup enthusiast who wants to make a large cappuccino (and hold it with a handle)!

 The Sweese 4306 Porcelain Cappuccino cup set was made with the avid cappuccino-drinker-on-a-budget in mind, especially if they like to host!

 This extremely affordable set comes with six cups and six saucers.
 Each cup holds a comfortable 6 oz, allowing the home barista to make a slightly larger domed cappuccino.
 Don’t let their price fool you regarding their qualifications, though.
 These are still designed in the correct, elliptical shape, with a narrowing bottom and wide rim.
 They’re made of porcelain and are dishwasher, microwave, and even oven and freezer safe!

 They also come in the traditional white, or in a more explosively exciting combination of various colors.
 If you’re looking for the biggest bang for your buck, these are a great choice to consider.

 - Doesn’t hold heat as well as higher-quality models

-The Arte Italica Tuscan Cappuccino Cup is an exquisitely refined option that is ideal for the most avid and committed home-brewing coffee enthusiast.
+The Arte Italica Tuscan Cappuccino set is an exquisitely refined option that is ideal for the most avid and committed home-brewing coffee enthusiast.

-This cup will literally make you feel like royalty.
-If you’re a fan of living life to the fullest (and at whatever the price), this most expensive and elaborate of all the cappuccino cups on our list is an amazing way to enjoy a cappuccino every morning.
+This gorgeous cup and saucer set handmade out of ceramic and pewter in the homeland of cappuccino – Italy.
+This cup will make you feel like royalty.
+If you’re living life to the fullest (and at whatever the price), this most expensive and elaborate of all the cups on our list is an amazing way to enjoy a cappuccino every morning.